Skip to content

 • What will make an attendee’s experience more enjoyable?

-• How many fields/courts per sport should there be?
+• How many fields or courts should there be per sport?

 While these questions aren’t exhaustive, always try to be reflective and ask questions that can help you anticipate the needs of users before they ever articulate them.